Hartford, Connecticut Therapists

 What Makes Hartford Unique When It Comes to Mental Health?

-People in Hartford have to worry about day to day survival.
+People in Hartford have to worry about day-to-day survival.
 The last thing they have time to worry about is getting mental health treatment.
 With poverty levels close to 32%, it is understandable that people put their mental health on the back burner.

 • Culture: The culture in Hartford is just like every other poor city in the country.
 The people who have good jobs and education have left the city and rarely come there unless it’s for work.

-• Economic: The poverty level is so high in this city, people have a hard time putting food on the table.
+• Economic: The poverty level is so high in this city, that people have a hard time putting food on the table.

-• Climate: The climate in seasonal.
+• Climate: The climate is seasonal.
 There are mild springs and hot summers.
 Fall in Connecticut is one of the most beautiful sights you could ever behold.
 The winters are rough – they are very cold and snowy.

 Divorce Rate in Hartford, Connecticut